urnest/urnest/omnicxy/README.txt

   can be passed to cxy::cref<T> constructor - see proto/cxy/p15.hh and proto/cxy/p16.hh

+  cxy::IOR<T> can construct cxy::IOR<U> if T is a U - see proto/cxy/p16-main.cc

+  cxy::cref<T> can be narrowed (via .narrow()) to cxy::cref<U> if U is a T and the referenced object is a U - see proto/cxy/p16-main.cc

   typedef of basic type maps to a unique C++ type, such that for example typedef short X; and typedef short Y result in distinct types X and Y - see proto/cxy/p3.hh

   typedef of struct, sequence, enum, union maps to C++ typedef - see proto/cxy/p5.hh

 4. Parameters and Results